RoshanRajcmd/py-browser/readme.md

 ## Note

-The Use of frameworks comes with disadvantages that is there in this project, like...
+The Use of frameworks comes with disadvantages in this project, like...

 * The Maps will not load
 * Downloading is not an option